senzing-garage/docker-compose-demo/README.md

 ## Synopsis

-Using `docker-compose`, bring up a Docker compose formation for demonstrating Senzing.
+Using [Docker compose], bring up a Docker compose formation for demonstrating Senzing.

 ## Overview